 This award has been presented each year since 2005 to a person who either used to, or currently uses drugs, and who has made an outstanding contribution to reducing drug-related harm.

-There is no cash prize for this award; the winner will receive a scholarship to attend HR23, will be presented with a trophy and will have their name listed on the HRI website.
-The top scoring nominees will be listed in the HR23 programme and website.
+There is no cash prize for this award; the winner receives a scholarship to attend HR23, is presented with a trophy and has their name listed on the HRI website.

 Nomination criteria

-The following criteria will be considered and assessed in reviewing the nominees:
+The following criteria are considered and assessed in reviewing the nominees:

 Background